FransUrbo/drive-by-wire/README.md

          7. Set NEW drive buttons telltale LED.

-Q: How can the DriveByWire, SmartTOP and SprintBooster all be set in valet mode all at the same time?
+Q: How can the DriveByWire, SmartTOP and SprintBooster all be set in valet mode all at the same time?<br>
 Q: Can DriveByWire check CAN for certain buttons around the car to be pressed in sequence just like GhostImmobiliser??